Swasth-Apps/swasth.co/src/pages/blog/how-to-overcome-loneliness.md

 If you have struggled with long-term loneliness or a mental crisis for weeks, months, or years, we encourage you to reach out for help.
 Please seek support -

-* [NAMI(National Alliance on Mental Health)](https://www.nami.org/Find-Support/NAMI-Programs)programs work to improve Americans' lives affected by mental illness.
+* [NAMI (National Alliance on Mental Health](https://www.nami.org/Find-Support/NAMI-Programs)) programs work to improve Americans' lives affected by mental illness.
 * [The Lonely Hour](https://www.thelonelyhour.com/)is a popular podcast that helps people open up about their struggles and isolation and loneliness.

 If you're in a situation where you want to self-harm, remove any weapons surrounding you, and contact-

-* Text "HOME" to the[Crisis Textline at 741741](https://www.crisistextline.org/?gclid=EAIaIQobChMIsPDQrdXH5wIVBRx9Ch1YdQjIEAAYASAAEgJ_1_D_BwE).
+* Text "HOME" to the [Crisis Textline at 741741](https://www.crisistextline.org/?gclid=EAIaIQobChMIsPDQrdXH5wIVBRx9Ch1YdQjIEAAYASAAEgJ_1_D_BwE).
 * Call 911 or your local emergency services contact number.

-Give a ring to[the National Suicide Prevention Lifeline at 800-273-8255.](https://suicidepreventionlifeline.org/)
+Give a ring to [the National Suicide Prevention Lifeline at 800-273-8255.](https://suicidepreventionlifeline.org/)

 Remember,“*Place your hand over your heart, can you feel it?
 That is called purpose.
 You’re alive for a reason so don’t ever give up.”*

 ***Happy Living!***

 <!--EndFragment-->

 <!--EndFragment-->

 <!--EndFragment-->

 <!--EndFragment-->

 <!--EndFragment-->

 <!--EndFragment-->